-When a regular hotel stay just won’t do—take a look at the world’s bizarre hotels where guests sleep in coffin beds and furniture hangs from the roof.
+When a regular hotel stay just won’t do—take a look at the world’s bizarre hotels that actually exist and where guests sleep in coffin beds and furniture hangs from the roof.

 The haphazard building painted in abstract art with every colour imaginable, is actually a low-budget hotel with 12 rooms.
 Apart from the framed art pieces, paint is splattered all over the floor and walls—safe to say, it’s an OCD nightmare.